CogentRedTester/mpv-file-browser/README.md

-    key             the key to bind the command to - same syntax as input.conf command         a json array of commands and arguments filter          optional - run the command on just a file or folder multiselect     optional - command is run on all commands selected (default true) multi-type      optional - type of multi-command to send (default repeat) delay           optional - time to wait between sending repeated multi-selected commands append-string   optional - string to insert between items in commands (default " ")
+    key             the key to bind the command to - same syntax as input.conf command         a json array of commands and arguments filter          optional - run the command on just a file or folder multiselect     optional - command is run on all commands selected (default false) multi-type      optional - type of multi-command to send (default repeat) delay           optional - time to wait between sending repeated multi-selected commands append-string   optional - string to insert between items in commands (default " ")